re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 One nice thing about Reactive Programming is that it's possible to declare state in a way that reads from top to bottom.
-That's because each state entity is only coupled to the entities that it depends from.
+That's because each state entity is only coupled to the entities that it depends on.

-In order to illustrate that, we will be putting all the state of this App on the same file.
-Normally, it would be better to break this file down into smaller pieces and to collocate each piece closer to where it is being used, though.
+In order to illustrate that, we will be putting all the state of this app in the same file.
+Normally, it would be better to break this file down into smaller pieces and to co-locate each piece closer to where it is being used.

-Let's first define and export the default states of the App:
+Let's first define and export the default states of the app:

 ```ts
 export const INITIAL_ORG = "rails"